 Guide to discover Pistoia

 Pistoia is one of the main cities of Tuscany and also one of the most beautiful.
 To understand how important it is from a cultural point of view, just remember the designation “Italian Capital of Culture for 2017“; a recognition of great prestige, due in large part to the vast artistic and architectural heritage that makes Pistoia one of the most interesting cities to visit in the whole region.
-To visit Pistoia far and wide, perhaps one day it is a bit short, however may be enough to see at least the main attractions of the historic center.

 Places to visit in Pistoia